-There are several types of congenital ear anomalies; each type has different symptoms.
+There are several types of congenital ear anomalies.
+Each type has different symptoms.
 They include:

-- Microtia.
-Microtia means “small ear.”
-Most children with microtia have a normally formed inner ear but lack all or part of the structures that form the outer ear, including the opening in some cases.
-This condition can occur on one or both sides of the head.
-Without the external structures to funnel sound to the inner ear, children often have difficulty hearing and determining the direction of sound.
-In some cases, a child with microtia has no hearing in the affected ear because of the absence of the external ear canal.
+In some cases, a child with microtia has no hearing in the affected ear because of the absence of the canal.
 This is called aural atresia.
 Some children with aural atresia require a hearing aid.
 Children with aural atresia typically also have incomplete formation of the small middle ear bones and may lack an eardrum.
-Microtia can also occur along with other facial anomalies such as oculo auriculo vertebral spectrum disorders.

 Diagnosis of Congenital Ear Anomalies